thomasebsmith/website/README.md

 ## Deployment
 This site can be deployed by cloning this repository and hosting it as a static site.
 Ideally, README.md should be excluded from deployment.
-The site is optimized for GitHub pages but should work in any standard hosting environment.
+The site is optimized for GitHub Pages but should work in any standard hosting environment.
 This site should be hosted at the root of a domain, or else relative URLs would need to be modified.